Are Hard Skills Important In The Sterile Processing Industry?

 Knowledge Skills

-sterile processing job
+sterile processing tech course

 Why Are Hard Skills Important?